humhub/calendar/docs/interface.md

  In case your model extends `ContentActiveRecord` the query class provides a default implementation for the following filter:

+ - `filterDashboard()`: this special filter function is used for the dashboard upcoming events snippets, by default this filter will make use of the `USER_RELATED_SCOPE_SPACE` and `USER_RELATED_SCOPE_OWN_PROFILE`
+ - `filterGuests()`: used for guest users which are not able to use other filters
- - `filterUserRelated`: used for user related queries e.g: 'Only content from following spaces' (see `ActiveQueryContent::userRelated`)
+ - `filterUserRelated()`: used for user related queries e.g: 'Only content from following spaces' (see `ActiveQueryContent::userRelated`)
- - `filterContentContainer`: used to filter content of a specific ContentContainer (Space/User)
+ - `filterContentContainer()`: used to filter content of a specific ContentContainer (Space/User)
- - `filterReadable`: only include content readable by the  current user
+ - `filterReadable()`: only include content readable by the  current user
- - `filterMine`: only include items created by me
+ - `filterMine()`: only include items created by me
- - `setupDateCriteria`: responsible for the date interval filter, this will only include items where either the start and/or the end date is within a given time range.
+ - `setupDateCriteria()`: responsible for the date interval filter, this will only include items where either the start and/or the end date is within a given time range.

  Some filter have to be implemented manually (in case they are supported):

- - `filterIsParticipant`: in case the item type supports an own participation logic, this filter is used to only include items in which the current logged in user participates (optional)
+ - `filterIsParticipant()`: in case the item type supports an own participation logic, this filter is used to only include items in which the current logged in user participates (optional)
- - `filterResponded`: legacy filter for filtering out items with no response yet (optional)
+ - `filterResponded()`: **legacy** filter for filtering out items with no response yet (optional)
- - `filterNotResponded`: legacy filter for filtering out items with a response (optional)
+ - `filterNotResponded()`: **legacy** filter for filtering out items with a response (optional)

  >Note: In case a given filter is not supported the whole event item query will be skipped and will return a empty result.

+ >Note: Guest users are not able to use other filters than the `filterGuests`

+ >Info: Modules can decide which events to include or exclude in the Dashboard snippet by using the `filterDashboard` filter

 **MeetingCalendarQuery:**